hsemple/pythongis_tutorials/docs/source/displaying_files.rst

 **Displaying Polygon or multi-polygon Shapefiles using Descartes**

 The Descartes library is another alternative for displaying shapefiles using Python.
-Descartes uses geometric objects as input for displaying `matplotlib paths and patches polygons <"https://matplotlib.org/stable/api/pyplot_summary.html">`_.
+Descartes uses geometric objects as input for displaying `matplotlib paths and patches as lines and polygons <"https://matplotlib.org/stable/api/pyplot_summary.html">`_.
 Experiment with the code below to learn about _geo_interfaces_ from the shapefile library,  add_patch() from matplotlib, and PolyPatch () from Descartes.

 .. code-block:: python